-During this portion of the program, students will learn to perform an EKG and understand the basic concepts of using the electrocardiograph.
+CLIN103 CLINICAL PROCEDURES 4: DIAGNOSTIC PROCEDURES LEC 30/LAB 60/EXT 00/TL 90 During this portion of the program, students will learn to perform an EKG and understand the basic concepts of using the electrocardiograph.
 Students will also learn how to assist with the collection of bodily fluids such as stool, urine and sputum.
 Students will learn how to perform phlebotomy using different methods and perform dermal punctures.
 Students will learn the different types of blood cells, normal values per age group, their function as well as the proper specimen tubes used in phlebotomy.
-[Prerequisite: MT100 Medical Terminology and CLIN100 Clinical Procedures 1: Fundamentals of Clinical Medical Assisting Blended]
+[Prerequisite: PDMT100, MT100, AP100, AP101, MOS100, INS100, EHR100 and CLIN100]